Miti, E; Mukosha, M; Mwaba, J; Mulavu, M; Meyer, JC; Mudenda, S; Godman, BB; Mwila, C; Hamachila, A; Kalungia, AC

 Abstract

-Background: Oral Cholera Vaccines (OCV) prevent cholera and save lives.
-Given the recent 2024 country-wide cholera epidemic in Zambia, we determined self-reported OCV uptake, acceptance, and confidence among adults living in a high-risk, cholera-prone township in Zambia.
-Methodology: A descriptive cross-sectional study was conducted from April to August 2024, involving 385 randomly selected adult participants residing in Kanyama township of Lusaka, Zambia.
+Background Oral cholera vaccines (OCVs) prevent cholera and save lives.
+Given the recent 2024 country-wide cholera epidemic in Zambia, we determined self-reported OCV uptake, acceptance and confidence among adults living in a high-risk, cholera-prone township in Zambia.
+Methods A descriptive cross-sectional study was conducted from April to August 2024, involving 385 randomly selected adult participants residing in the Kanyama township of Lusaka, Zambia.
 Data were collected using an interviewer-administered questionnaire and statistically analysed.
-Results: Self-reported uptake of at least one dose of the OCV was 18%, with the majority, 315 (82%), reporting being unvaccinated against cholera.
-Among those unvaccinated, vaccine acceptance was less than 10% (95% CI: 6.8 to 13.7), with higher rates reported among women than men (p = 0.002).
-Despite this, the majority (210, 84.3%) expressed confidence in the vaccination programme.
-Those knowledgeable about OCV were twice as likely to get vaccinated (aOR= 2.60, 95% CI: 1.19 to 5.68).
-Knowledge, attitude, and perception were associated with OCV uptake.
-Conclusions: Self-reported OCV uptake and acceptance were low in a high-risk cholera-prone township in Zambia.
-Community education on the benefits of the vaccine is urgently needed to enhance confidence and attitudes towards the OCV and improve vaccination rates in future.
+Results Self-reported uptake of at least one dose of the OCV was 18%, with the majority (315 [82%]) reporting being unvaccinated against cholera.
+Among those who were unvaccinated, vaccine acceptance was <10% (95% confidence interval [CI] 6.8 to 13.7), with higher rates reported among women than men (p=0.002).
+Despite this, the majority (210 [84.3%]) expressed confidence in the vaccination program.
+Those knowledgeable about the OCV were twice as likely to get vaccinated (adjusted odds ratio 2.60 [95% CI 1.19 to 5.68]).
+Knowledge, attitudes and perceptions were associated with OCV uptake.
+Conclusions Self-reported OCV uptake and acceptance were low in a high-risk cholera-prone township in Zambia.
+Community education on the benefits of the vaccine is urgently needed to enhance confidence and attitudes towards the OCV and improve vaccination rates in the future.

 Item Type: | Article |